JayCRL/AndroidStudyProject/README.md

 ####  Res

-​	*the resourse and value using in use app, manage all of them in one place*
+​	*the resource and value using in use app, manage all of them in one place*

 ​	support the dark and light mode.

-​	support the multify language you just need to add the target language version and the system will use it automatically.
+​	support the multifil language you just need to add the target language version and the system will use it automatically.

 ​	If you want to use them just use